-No new acronyms, abbreviations or terms would be added to A/341.
+The following abbreviations or terms would be added to A/341.

+CVS – Coded Video Sequence

 Changes to A/341

 In this section of this document, “[ref]” indicates that a cross reference to a cited referenced document that is listed in A/341 would be inserted (or as otherwise described within the square brackets).
 An actual cross reference to a referenced document listed in this document would be updated with the reference number of the newly added references that would be incorporated into A/341.